RockitBootcamp/Phoenix-Admin/Tech Interview Questions/Front-end.md

 - A function that's passed to another function so it can be called later when that function has finished executing

+### Where have you used callback functions in class?

+The most common they've seen are:

+- jQuery's "document.ready"
+- Ajax within the `.done()` method
+- jQuery events
+- Backbone routers
+- Backbone views

 ### What is the difference between `==` and `===`?

 - The `==` operator *coerces* values to check equality